• Home

 It is said that home is where the heart is.
 But now more than ever, our lives are increasingly mobile, and home does not necessarily mean what it used to.
 “Home” may not be that stable touchstone it once was, the place where decades — and even whole generations — of memories were made.

 Indeed, perhaps now more than ever, the only constant is change.
-And for single women of the Baby Boomer generation, in particular, such changes often mean that home isn’t just where the heart is.
+And for single women over 50, such changes often mean that home isn’t just where the heart is.
 Housing options, for these women, are wherever and whatever you choose.

 Housing Challenges for Single Women Over 50

-Now, however, as women of the Baby Boomer era begin to reach retirement age, may are confronted with significant challenges in finding secure and affordable housing options.
-This is a particular challenge for single women who may find it difficult to accommodate rising home prices on a fixed retirement income.
+Women over 50 who are single and facing retirement are often confronted with significant challenges in finding secure and affordable housing options.
+They may find it difficult to accommodate rising home prices on a fixed retirement income.

 And that has many women getting creative when it comes to alternative housing strategies.